abaeuerle/fano-simplices/README.md

 # Classification of Fano simplices

-A julia package and a database for Fano simplices.
+A Julia package and a database for Fano simplices.
 For background information see [arXiv:2308.12719](https://arxiv.org/abs/2308.12719).

 ## Description
 The folders `fanosimp-d=2/` to `fanosimp-d=4/` contain text file, one per Gorenstein index.